racker/salus-telemetry-envoy/README.md

 make init
 ```

+#### (Re-)Generating Mock Files

+Generated mock files are used for unit testing.
+If using `make test` the generation of those mock files happens automatically; however, if you need to specifically (re)generate those, you can use `make generate`.

 ### IntelliJ Run Config

 This module is actually a submodule of the [salus-telemetry-bundle] (https://github.com/racker/salus-telemetry-bundle).
 The following instructions expect that you have installed that repo with this as a submodule.